Starwarsfan2099/starwarsfan2099.github.io/_posts/2026-02-07-Curta-Type-I.md

 ## Manuals

-This machine also came with two booklets for it.
+This machine also came with two original booklets when I received it.

 ![Manuals](/public/2026-02-07/manuals.jpg){:.shadow}{:.center}{: width="6000" height="4000"}{:style="max-width: 80%;"}